Thursday, May 21, 2009

 The actual text is in black letter and is pretty hard to read, but I gather that Bush's trick was pretty impressive.
 It strikes me as kind of lame though, like this was something he did on a dare to show up some other gentleman.
 It has a certain aren't-I-clever vibe, don't you think?

-Anyway, apparently if you're a journalist you should be glad the Mr. Bush made a "flying" ship and Nixon wrote about it.
+Anyway, apparently if you're a journalist you should be glad that Mr. Bush made a "flying" ship and Nixon wrote about it.

 Thursday, April 23, 2009